SoftUni-Internal/interactive-content/EN/04-For-Loop/06-Infinite-Loops.md

 Usually, it is the result of a programming error - for example, when the exit conditions are incorrectly placed.

-An infinite loop is usually not dangerous but be annoying when it occurs.
+An infinite loop is usually not dangerous but can be troublesome when it occurs.

 So we have to be careful not to cause one by accident.
 [/slide]